 Small classes give you the chance to work one-on-one with your professors, ask in-depth questions, and receive personal, detailed explanations.
-Nearly 50 percent of classes have 10 or fewer students.
-You are an individual in the classroom, not just a number.
+With an average class size of 14 students, you are an individual in the classroom, not just a number.

 The small-class experience can be found all over Transylvania’s campus.
 Most classrooms are arranged roundtable-style to promote discussion and collaboration.
 Our unique downtown location also allows classes to venture beyond classroom walls.
 Your botany class might inspect native plants around campus, and your history class might tour one of Lexington’s historic neighborhoods.

 You won’t find any teaching assistants at Transylvania—your classes and labs are taught exclusively by professors.
 Of our tenured and tenure-track faculty, 98 percent hold a Ph.D. or the highest degree in their field.

 Our highly qualified professors have chosen to teach at Transylvania because of its collaborative, cross-disciplinary atmosphere.
 They will encourage you to ask questions and express your viewpoints.
 They will take a personal interest in your individual success.
 And, thanks to our size, your professors are easily accessible outside of the classroom.

 A liberal arts education helps students make connections between ideas that are seemingly dissimilar.
 The ability to make these connections, what some may call critical thinking, is essential in today’s rapidly changing world.
 That’s why so many Transylvania graduates are leaders in their work and their communities.

 Are you unsure of your major or minor?
 There’s no rush to make a decision at Transylvania.
 With 40 majors and additional minors and pre-professional preparation, including law and medicine, you’ll have the chance to find a major that fits you.
 And, if you can’t find a major that best suits your interests, you can design your own.